eduardocholuck/cloud_types_classification/README.md

 ## Conclusion

 The experiments demonstrate that even small architectural choices and hyperparameter adjustments can have a substantial impact on multiclass cloud classification performance.
-Models with deeper convolutional stacks require careful tuning of regularization to avoid underfitting or information loss, as seen in Model 2's reduced accuracy and blurred activation maps.
-In contrast, the Personal Model, combining the AdamW optimizer and ELU activation, achieved the highest accuracy by preserving clear, interpretable features across layers and demonstrating strong generalization.
+Models with deeper convolutional stacks require careful tuning of regularization to avoid underfitting or information loss, as seen in BM + conv_blocks' reduced accuracy and blurred activation maps.
+In contrast, the Personal Model 1, combining the AdamW optimizer and ELU activation, achieved the highest accuracy by preserving clear, interpretable features across layers and demonstrating strong generalization.
 These results highlight the importance of balancing model capacity, activation functions, and optimizers to build effective CNNs for challenging visual classification tasks.

 ## Extra comments